BMI Calculator

 Gender Differences

-Women naturally carry more body fat than men, meaning two people with the same BMI may have different body compositions.
+This means two people with the same BMI may have different body compositions.

 Age Differences

-As people age, muscle mass tends to decrease while fat mass increases.
 Older adults may fall into slightly higher BMI ranges while still maintaining good overall health.

 Metric vs Imperial BMI — Choosing Your Measurement System

 Our BMI Calculator supports both metric (centimeters and kilograms) and imperial (feet, inches and pounds) systems.
-Regardless of the system you choose, the resulting BMI and weight category remain consistent.

 Limitations of BMI You Should Know

 Although BMI is a useful screening tool, it does not measure body fat percentage, muscle mass, bone density, fat distribution, or metabolic health.
-For example, athletes may have a high BMI due to muscle mass, not excess fat.
-BMI may also be inaccurate for pregnant women, elderly individuals, children, or people with certain medical conditions.

 When Should You Consult a Health Professional?

 If your BMI falls outside the healthy range or if you experience health concerns, consulting a healthcare provider is recommended.
-A professional assessment can include body fat percentage, waist circumference, blood pressure, blood tests and lifestyle evaluation.
-BMI should always be considered as one component of your overall health picture.